IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 > [!NOTE]
 > The `Clean Architecture in .NET` template has installed an optional CRUD feature, which is what you used to quickly create service definitions and it will create default convention-based service implementations for you.
 This is a feature which can be used as is, embraced and extended or skipped all together.

-These service operations are currently only available with-in the application, your next step will be to expose these operations as a RESTful Api.
+These service operations are currently only available within the application, your next step will be to expose these operations as a RESTful API.

 * Click on `CreatePlanetCommand`.
 * Hold down `Shift`.